-- the parent(s) operate out of a base, as they are not relocating the family; or - the parent(s) work solely in a geographically limited area where it could reasonably be expected for them to maintain a fixed address (eg solely within a metropolitan area or within 56 km of a town/city); or - the parent(s) are subject to transfer every 2 or 3 years (eg police officers, defence service personnel, teachers etc) and could normally be expected to spend at least one full school year in the one location (even though they may have moved on more than one occasion in a particular school year); or - the primary reason for travelling and seeking work is for a 'working holiday', or to undertake unpaid voluntary work; or - the occupation of the parent or partner could reasonably be maintained within a limited geographical area (i.e. the parent or partner chooses to be mobile to fill a niche gap in the skills market).
+- the parent(s) operate out of a base, as they are not relocating the Family; or - the parent(s) work solely in a geographically limited area where it could reasonably be expected for them to maintain a fixed address (eg solely within a metropolitan area or within 56 km of a town/city); or - the parent(s) are subject to transfer every 2 or 3 years (eg police officers, defence service personnel, teachers etc) and could normally be expected to spend at least one full School year in the one location (even though they may have moved on more than one occasion in a particular School year); or - the primary reason for travelling and seeking work is for a 'working holiday', or to undertake unpaid voluntary work; or

+• the occupation of the Parent or Partner could reasonably be maintained within a limited geographical area (i.e. the Parent or Partner chooses to be mobile to fill a niche gap in the skills market).

-The ownership of a family home in a particular locality does not necessarily affect eligibility under this provision, except when:
+The ownership of a Family home in a particular locality does not necessarily affect eligibility under this provision, except when:

-- one parent lives there while the other moves about for employment purposes; or - the student lives there while both parents are absent.
+- one Parent lives there while the other moves about for employment purposes; or - the student lives there while both parents are absent.

-An applicant's claim will be considered according to their individual circumstances.
-A claim for a student whose parent(s)'s occupation involves frequent moves must be supported by:
+An applicant's Claim will be considered according to their individual circumstances.
+A Claim for a student whose parent(s)'s occupation involves frequent moves must be supported by:

-- a statement of the family's projected itinerary for the school year in which AIC is sought; - (where relevant) a statement of the family's itinerary over the previous twelve month period; and - verification of the family's past and proposed frequent movements in the form of employers' statements, membership of a show person's guild, etc.
+- a statement of the Family's projected itinerary for the School year in which the AIC Scheme allowance is sought; - (where relevant) a statement of the Family's itinerary (including locations and dates employed at these locations) over the previous twelve month period; and - verification of the Family's past and proposed frequent movements in the form of employers' statements, etc.

-The applicant's claim needs to be supported by evidence that this travel is a necessary part of earning their livelihood, and not a preference of the applicant or their partner.
-Evidence is required to show that the particular trade or skills of the applicant or their partner directly cause their itinerancy.
+The applicant's Claim needs to be supported by evidence that this travel is a necessary part of earning their livelihood, and not a preference of the applicant or their partner.
+Evidence is required to show that the particular trade or skills of the applicant or their Partner directly cause their itinerancy.

-If a family can demonstrate a history of itinerancy in the previous 12 months, this will help substantiate their claim.
+If a Family can demonstrate a detailed history of itinerancy in the previous 12 months, this will help substantiate their claim.

 Mr and Mrs Brown run a site development business that excavates and prepares land for commercial property development.
 Most of the locations are within the metropolitan area and the couple work at an average of 6 sites a year.
 They often spend up to three days and nights camping on-site while blasting and clearing the area.
-Their sons attend a private boarding school in a provincial city and Mr Brown applies for AIC under the itinerancy provision.
-AIC should not be approved as the principal family home is lived in by one or both parents for most of the year and at no time are the parents travelling or located more than 56 km from home.
+Their sons attend a private boarding school in a provincial city and Mr Brown applies for the AIC Scheme under the itinerancy provision.
+AIC Scheme Claim should not be approved as the Principal family home is lived in by one or both parents for most of the year and at no time are the parents travelling or located more than 56 km from home.

 Mr and Mrs Adams resign from their jobs and commence the round-Australia working holiday they have been planning for some years.
-They enrol their two daughters in boarding school and apply for AIC under the itinerancy provisions.
-AIC benefits should not be approved as the Adams are moving for holiday purposes, seeking work in the areas they travel to, with their occupation not being the primary reason for the moves.
+They enrol their two daughters in boarding school and apply for the AIC Scheme under the itinerancy provisions.
+AIC Scheme benefits should not be approved as the Adams' are moving for holiday purposes, seeking work in the areas they travel to, with their occupation not being the primary reason for the moves.

-4.4.3 Student lives in a second family home with a sibling who meets a geographic isolation rule
+4.4.3 Student lives in a Second family home with a sibling who meets a geographic isolation rule